 See our Money Matters pages for information on financial aid, scholarships, and loans.

 What if I need to withdraw from GESI after being accepted?

 If you withdraw from GESI after submitting a signed online Program Confirmation Form, you will be charged for unrecoverable costs incurred on your behalf by the program office, and your $1000 deposit will not be refunded.
 Learn more about withdrawal policies for Northwestern programs, or contact the GESI team for more information.

 How much money should I expect to spend in-country?

-Although the amount of money students spend during the program varies based upon individual students' spending habits, countries, and exchange rates, the average amount that students reported spending in 2018 was between $250-$500.
+Although the amount of money students spend during the program varies based upon individual students' spending habits, countries, and exchange rates, the average amount that students reported spending in previous years was between $250-$500.
 Most students used this money for souvenirs, gifts, eating in restaurants, entertainment, and tourist excursions.

 What travel arrangements are students responsible for?

 Students are responsible for booking their own transportation to and from Northwestern.
-GESI arranges and books group flights to and from students’ host countries and will bill student accounts directly.
+The GESI staff will advise students on the process for booking international flights upon confirming to the program.

 Do I need to get a visa?

 GESI staff and site teams will work to keep you informed about the latest visa processes and requirements for your location but securing a visa according to suggested timelines is the student's responsibility.